 Purchase a Permit to Hike Hanging Lake

 In order to preserve the pristine natural environment, create a pleasant hiking experience for all and prevent overuse, permits are required to hike to Hanging Lake.
+Permits for the hike are currently available starting June 25 through October 31, 2022.
 Visit the Visit Glenwood Permits & Information page to book your permit or call 970-384-6309.
 A portion of the $12 per person fee goes to trail maintenance and education.

 Hike to Hanging Lake